Estelle-K/simulator-price-lit/README.md

-# Price's Simulator with React
+# Price's Simulator with Lit

 This is a price's simulator created with Lit.
 Only grid and flexbox for the structure.
 Adaptive layouts without media queries.